Sexual Impropriety in Employment Bill

 Groups Affected

-- Employees: Employees alleging sexual impropriety will be significantly impacted.
-Their ability to pursue claims through employment tribunals is severely restricted, potentially leaving them with fewer legal avenues for redress unless the misconduct is criminal and reported to the police.
+- Employees: Their ability to pursue claims of sexual impropriety through employment tribunals is severely restricted, potentially leaving them without recourse for such issues unless a prior police report is filed.

 Powered by nyModel